Accounting Course Offerings

-ACCT 320 Accounting for Government and Not-for-Profit (two credits)
+ACCT 320 Accounting for Government and Not-for-Profit (2 credits)

-This course conducts an overview of accounting methods, procedures and financial reporting primarily for state and local governments, and non-profits.
+This course conducts an overview of accounting methods, procedures and financial reporting primarily for state and local governments and non-profits.
 Students will be able to comprehend the similarities and differences between fund types and be able to understand and prepare various reporting statements.
-This course is optional, however, the topic is tested on the CPA. exam.
+This course is optional, however, the topic is tested on the CPA exam.
 Prerequisites: ACCT 205, BUAD 284.
-BUAD 284 can be taken concurrently with ACCT 320.
-Various semesters.
+ACCT 320 can be taken concurrently with BUAD 284.
+Spring semester.

 ACCT 325 Intermediate Accounting 1

 This first intermediate course covers comprehensive and complex issues of financial accounting.
 The course pays special attention to contributions to the accounting field made by professional and research groups.
 Topics include primary financial statements and their preparation, accounting and the time value of money, cash and receivables, investments, inventories, acquisition and disposition of property, plant and equipment, depreciation and depletion, intangible assets, and revenue recognition.
-Prerequisites: grade of “C” or better in ACCT 205; MATH 124 or MATH 131; BUAD 284.
-BUAD 284 can be taken concurrently with ACCT 325.
+Prerequisites: grade of “C” or better in ACCT 205, BUAD 284.
+ACCT 325 can be taken concurrently with BUAD 284.
 Fall semester.

 ACCT 326 Intermediate Accounting 2

 This second intermediate course continues the study of comprehensive and complex financial accounting concepts and procedures.
 Topics include current liabilities, long-term liabilities, contributed capital, retained earnings, dilutive securities, earnings per share, accounting for income taxes, pensions, leases, accounting changes, and statement of cash flows.
 Prerequisite: ACCT 325.
 Spring semester.